Job’s Suffering and the Danger of Wrong Theology

 Shoot first, ask questions later

 But what his friends hadn’t seen because they arrived too late was his righteousness and stedfast faith being demonstrated in the face of it all.
 After the first occasion, having lost everything, we’re told that so far was Job from cursing God, that he humbled himself and worshipped and blessed him (Job 1:20-22).
-And after the second occasion, and when Job’s wife urged him to curse God and die (Job 2:9),Job, still trusting God, rebuked her and said, “You speak as any one of the foolish women would speak.
-Shall we receive the good at the hand of God, and not receive the bad?
-In all this Job did not sin with his lips” (Job 2:9-10).
+And after the second occasion, and when Job’s wife urged him to curse God and die (Job 2:9),Job, still trusting God, rebuked her and said, Thou speakest as one of the foolish women speaketh.
+What? shall we receive good at the hand of God, and shall we not receive evil?
+In all this did not Job sin with his lips (Job 2:9-10).

 And perhaps because they hadn’t seen this – but more likely because of their undoubtedly already-held wrong theology – they concluded that he must have sinned very greatly; and they came at him with guns blazing.
 This was the beginning of their attacks on Job’s integrity, his defence to them of his innocence, and his desperate but futile pleas for their understanding and pity.